YOUR LAND | BENEFITS

 Why not just sell the land and take cash?

 If you sell the land, you will incur a capital gains tax on the appreciation.
 Your profit may be further reduced by expenses resulting from the delay in finding a buyer willing to pay full market value.
-You may have lost a once-in-a-lifetime opportunity to preserve a piece of the "old Florida" for future generations.
+You may have lost a once-in-a-lifetime opportunity to preserve a piece of "old Florida" for future generations.

 For example, Central Florida scrub land is rapidly disappearing due to development and agricultural pressures.
 Destroy the habitat and you destroy plant and wildlife that can live nowhere else.
-Your donation of a trade land can help ensure that future generations may also enjoy our natural heritage.
+Your donation of a trade or preservation land can help ensure that future generations may also enjoy our natural heritage.

 What if I want to keep my land?

-Many landowners are pressed by expenses are are looking for ways to avoid selling their land to developers.
+Many landowners pressed by expenses are looking for ways to avoid selling their land to developers.
 Fortunately, there are tools – such as conservation easements – that can provide tax relief and other financial incentives for setting land aside for conservation.
 Visit our strategies page to learn more.